tomjaguarpaw/H2/posts/demystifying-dlist.markdown

 In general, it seems that to retrieve a single element from a list `ls` in the append expression takes $O(l)$ operations where $l$ is the number of left branches you have to traverse to reach the leaf containing `ls`.
-Left braches correspond to left-associated appends, so this is why left-associated appends are problematic.
+Left branches correspond to left-associated appends, so this is why left-associated appends are problematic.

 However, contrary to popular belief, it seems that the list `as` is